 We hope your new pet is settling in well.
 We're sure you've made him or her very comfortable with lots of toys, a lovely bed and plenty of attention from the whole family.
 But this we know isn't the end of settling in your new pet!

 If your older pet develops a behavioural problem, it’s important to get your pet checked by a vet or nurse as soon as possible to rule out any form of illness or injury that could be causing it.

 Many of the behavioural problems we see and hear are caused by poor socialisation and training at the puppy or kitten stage.
 Others can be hormonal, age related or caused by a pet being in pain.

 How can we help?

 All of our practices can give you advice on training, so if an unwanted behaviour is starting to be a problem, please get in touch.
-We may need to book your pet in for an examination, arrange a chat with one of our nurses, or refer you for an appointment with our Vet Rosemary for a full assessment.
-Rosemary will spend around 2 hours with you and your pet, to get to grips with whether this is a clinical problem, or a social or environmental problem.
+We may need to book your pet in for an examination, arrange a chat with one of our nurses, or refer you for an appointment with a vet for a full assessment to get to grips with whether this is a clinical problem, or a social or environmental problem.

 Pets'n'Vets Family 2 days ago

 We've got a bake sale today to raise money for The Trusty Paws Clinic!! 😁🌞 Everything looks DELICIOUS!!

 We'll also be walking this year's Kiltwalk to raise money for Trusty Paws!
 All donations warmly welcomed 😊